Traveling By Air

 Nepal – China border

-Note: Overland tourists entering Nepal with their own vehicles must be in possession of an international licence.
+Note: Overland tourists entering Nepal with their own vehicles must be in possession of an international license.